 I graduated from Williams College in 2011 with BAs in Mathematics and Computer Science.

 I grew up in Saint Paul, MN, and graduated from Saint Paul Central High School in 2007.
 I am thrilled to be back home!

-Some of my work studies the lotteries and waitlists used to allocate affordable housing.
-I have also studied the procedures used by school districts to assign students to public schools.
-Similar ideas apply to waitlists for organs from deceased donors, and lotteries for immigration visas.
-Other (less weighty) applications include allocating hunting licenses, hiking permits, and discounted tickets to events.
+I am especially interested in the lotteries and waitlists that are used to allocate affordable housing.
+I also study the procedures used by school districts to assign students to public schools.
+Similar ideas apply to waitlists for organs from deceased donors, lotteries for immigration visas, and less weighty applications such as the allocation of hunting licenses, hiking permits, and discounted event tickets.